openvstorage/ovs-documentation/Installation/esxi.md

 -   Enter a name for the Open vStorage Cluster.
 -   Select the Public IP address of the Storage Router.
 -   Select whether to use an external ETCD cluster for the configuration files.
+-   Indicate if the cluster is RDMA capable.
+All nodes in the cluster must have RDMA capable hardware in order to have a working setup.
 -   Select VMware as hypervisor.
 In case KVM is used as hypervisor, use the [KVM install documentation](kvm.md).
 -   Enter the hostname of the host on which the Storage Router is